rfbj/IRONHACK-DATA-ANALYSIS/PROJECTS/Data Cleaning - Shark Attack/README.md

 # IRONHACK - DATA ANALYSIS FT - JAN22
 # PROJECT: Data cleaning and manipulation - Shark Attack

+This data treatment project is part of Ironhack's Data Analysis graduation process.

 Our goal with this data cleaning and manipulation project is to answer a few questions from a business perspective, assuming our company has not been established yet.

 Therefore, at first, we need to identify on what two or three countries we have the highest shark attack occurrences and, moreover,